-The DASH is for all professionals working with victims of domestic abuse, stalking and harassment and honour based violence.
-If practitioners are working with victims of domestic abuse, they should complete the tool as necessary.
-The DASH provides a checklist to gather relevant information about the person’s circumstances in order to assess the risk posed to them.
-All practitioners working with victims of domestic abuse should be trained in understanding and the use of the DASH Risk Model, prior to completing the checklist.
+The DASH Checklist is for all professionals working with victims of domestic abuse, stalking and harassment and so called honour based abuse.
+If practitioners are working with victims of domestic abuse, they should complete the checklist as necessary.
+The DASH Checklist gathers relevant information about the person’s circumstances in order to assess the risk posed to them.
+All practitioners working with victims of domestic abuse should be trained in understanding abuse and how to use the checklist.

 6. Interface with Safeguarding Adults

 When deciding whether MARAC or safeguarding is the most appropriate process for a particular case, consideration should be given as to which process is most relevant in order to be able to resolve the issue.
 All involved professionals should discuss and agree the most appropriate process.

 Referrals and involvement in both processes at the same time may result in confusion and duplication.
 Whichever process is followed, the main priority is always the safety and wellbeing of the adult (and any other adults at risk / children involved).
 Multi-agency safeguarding planning will be key in whatever process is used.

 At MARAC meetings the adult will not be present (as may also be the case for safeguarding meetings); however either an IDVA or a victim support worker will be present to advocate on behalf of the adult.